Generated regional New Hampshire river scene for Mascoma River planning; not an exact location photo

 Check recent rain, local clarity, NH rules, stocking information, weather, and water temperature.
 No active public live discharge gauge was verified for this reach.

-Are there special regulations on the Mascoma River?+
+Are there special fishing rules on the Mascoma River?

 Use current NH freshwater and trout rules because seasons, methods, and stocked-trout details can change.